 NCERT solutions class 11 physics chapter 1 physical world is one of the most effective tools to practice physics for 11th standard examination.
 The NCERT solutions for class 11 physics chapter 1 physical world will help students to get familiar with the exam pattern and the syllabus of the exam.
-The NCERT solutions for class 11 physics chapter 1 is prepared by expert subject teachers in such a way that it covers all the concepts of the topic.
-Check the NCERT solutions for class 11 physics chapter 1 pdf given below.
+Before understanding more complex theories in physics, we will be going through the matters and materials around the world where the laws of physics is being applied by nature.

 Q 1.
 Albert Einstein proposed some of the most important statements on the way science works.
 What was Einstein trying to say when he stated, “The most incomprehensible thing about the world is that it is comprehensible”?